 AWS Direct Connect is accessible via a direct cross-connect within Teraco through the Africa Cloud Exchange platform.
 This platform offers predictable, high performance, SLA based connections.
 The Africa Cloud Exchange is the ideal location to build cloud and on-premises hybrid architecture solutions enabling improved network performance, reduced costs and improved security.

-Teraco, says that AWS expanding its global footprint and the opening of AWS Africa in Cape Town is excellent news for the continent.
+Teraco, says that Amazon Web Services expanding its global footprint and the opening of AWS Africa in Cape Town is excellent news for the continent.
 Jan Hnizdo, Teraco CEO, says that AWS Africa’s presence will significantly impact Africa based enterprise and local cloud service providers enabling them to deliver better end-user experiences.
 Lower latency and increased resilience will enhance the overall user experience and AWS in Africa will assist in meeting clients’ data locality and sovereignty requirements,”